Optimal Test-Data Piling in HDLSS Classification with Covariance Heterogeneity: Estimation of Second Maximal Data Piling Direction

-The fact that the sample size of HDLSS data is very small implies that classification using one data split may be unreliable (albeit theoretically true).
+The small sample size characteristic of HDLSS data suggests that classification based on a single data split may be unreliable in practice (albeit theoretically valid).
 In order to resolve this concern, we repeat the above procedure several times and set a final estimate of a second maximal data piling direction as the average of estimates of a second maximal data piling direction obtained from each repetition.
 A detailed algorithm is given in Algorithm~\ref{alg:1}.
-In practice, we should estimate $m_1$, $m_2$ and $m$, which are the true numbers of leading eigenvalues of $\Sigmav_{(1)}$, $\Sigmav_{(2)}$ and $\Sigmav_{(0)} = \pi_1\Sigmav_{(1)} + \pi_2\Sigmav_{(2)}$ for Algorithm~\ref{alg:1}.
-Estimating those numbers is feasible by \citet{Kritchman2008}, \citet{Leek2010}, \citet{Passemier2014} and \citet{jung2018number}.

-Algorithm~\ref{alg:1} ensures perfect classification of independent test data under the HDLSS asymptotic regime by Theorem~\ref{thm:data-splitting approach perfect classification}.
-In Algorithm~\ref{alg:1}, we also estimate a bias term as $g_{j, \textup{SMDP}}$ for each repetition.
-In fact, we do not need to estimate this term since projections of $\Xc_{te}$ onto $\smdp$ converges two distinct points for each class, one for each class.
-In Algorithm~\ref{alg:2}, we simply achieve a threshold for binary classification of this one-dimensional well-separated data by using Linear Discriminant Analysis (LDA) by \citet{Fisher1936}.
+The classification rule $\phi_{\textup{SMDP-I}}$ of Algorithm~\ref{alg:1} ensures perfect classification of independent test data under the HDLSS asymptotic regime (by Theorem~\ref{thm:data-splitting approach piling distance}).
+In Algorithm~\ref{alg:1}, we also estimate a bias term due to the difference between $\tau_1^2$ and $\tau_2^2$ as $g_{j, \textup{SMDP}}$ in line~\ref{eq:alg1d} for each repetition.
+We note that $\hat\alpha_k$ in line~\ref{eq:alg1c} is an HDLSS-consistent estimator of $-\tau_k^2$; see Appendix~\ref{app:weak spikes} in the supplemental materials.
+In fact, we do not need to estimate this term since projections of $\Xc_{te}$ onto $\smdp$ tend to converge two distinct points, one for each class (due to the second data piling).
+Hence, we propose another classification rule $\phi_{\textup{SMDP-II}}$, which is almost same as $\phi_{\textup{SMDP-I}}$ except that $\phi_{\textup{SMDP-II}}$ computes the the classification threshold by utilizing the simple LDA rule.
 Taking this approach eliminates the need to estimate $m_1$ and $m_2$.
 A detailed algorithm is given in Algorithm~\ref{alg:2}.